TheZlodziej/mqtt-simulator/readme.md

 ```
 python main.py -at "my/topic" '{"data": {"x": <%randi%> }}' 1.5
 ```

-to modify topic, simply override it with new values.
+To modify topic, simply override it with new values.

+---
 <b>Data format</b> is a string containg formula for a message.
 Assume we want to revieve messages in following format
 ```json
 {